Eppo-exp/eppo-docs/docs/administration/slack-notifications.md

 Go to a metric and click on the bell icon in the upper right of the page.
 Select a Slack channel to receive notifications.

-To remove the Slack channel from this metirc, click on "Configure" and turn off the channel.
+To remove the Slack channel from this metric, click on "Configure" and turn off the channel.

 ## Configure Slack Notifications for a Specific Feature Flag